Laser harp: Unframed style

 The first of these is relatively inexpensive and straightforward to implement, and can use the same micro-controller that drives the lasers and reads the detectors.

 The advantage of a dedicated sensor mechanism is that the instrument can be self-contained, as opposed to requiring a computer to control it with input from an ILDA interface and USB camera.
 The PC-based approach, however, offers more flexibility and can be constructed with mostly off-the-shelf hardware.

 Unframed laser harps benefit from the use of higher-power lasers, as they facilitate easier detection by the sensor system.
 As the sensor is exposed to all ambient light, it can be swamped by stage lighting behind the artist if the sensitivity is too high.
 To avoid this, the system can use ambient light sensors to reject ambient light.
 The player may use white or light-coloured gloves to improve performance by scattering more light off the player's hands to provide the sensor with a higher signal-to-noise ratio with respect to ambient light.
 Furthermore, the gloves protect the player's skin from potentially hazardous laser radiation and give audiences a more visual impression of the instrument.

 Unframed style, "image recognition"

 The image recognition laser harp is also an unframed design, but uses a high-speed USB camera connected to a laptop computer, instead of a photodiode to detect the reflected light from the hand breaking the beam.
-The digital picture is analyzed by the computer software to determine which beam is broken and send the appropriate MIDI signal back to the synthesizer, which is responsible for creating the sound.
-The computer also controls the laser projector via an ILDA USB laser controller.
+The digital picture is analysed by the computer software to determine which beam is broken and send the appropriate MIDI signal back to the synthesizer, which is responsible for creating the sound.

-Bicolour

-In 2008, Maurizio Carelli, an Italian software and electronic engineer, had the idea of a red-and-green bicolour laser harp.
-This device features a configurable full octave with both diatonic and chromatic notes.
-Green beams indicate diatonic notes and red ones mark chromatic notes.

 Multicolour

 In 2005, a free multicolour laser harp project using an ILDA interface was shared on laser discussion boards and revealed the same year at a German meeting.

-As the project has grown, software was developed to simulate and control the hardware.

 Notable uses

-The laser harp became famous in Asia by Japanese artist Susumu Hirasawa.